 - Using and sharing your personal information

 - Protection and storage of your personal information

 - Access to your personal information and your rights

 1. Who we are and how to contact us

-We are Szemere Limited, trading as Semeris, registered in England and Wales with company number 12575356.
+We are Semeris Limited, registered in England and Wales with company number 12575356.
 For the purposes of data protection law, we are a controller of the personal information we hold about you.
 This means we make decisions about how and why your information is used, and have a legal duty to make sure that your rights are protected when we use it.

 2. Information we collect